You can contact us with the problem you are having and we will investigate.

 This clock is known as the Alexander Raitt clock.
 It was shipped from Scotland to America by Captain Alexander Raitt in 1745, sailing his own ship.
 Captain Raitt settled in Kittery in the province of Maine of the Massachusetts Bay Colony.
 On October 2, 1747, he married Miriam Frost (1722-1807), widow of Eliot Frost, a daughter of the Honourable John Frost of New Castle, New Hampshire.

-Antique #SA1042056, shown on this page, originates from the 17th century.
-For historical context, the timeline below highlights the period when it was made:
+Antique SA1042056 shown on this page was made in the 17th Century.
+For historical context, the timeline below highlights the period when it was created:

 ←C17th